brickadia-community/omegga/README.md

 # Omegga

+[Join the discord](https://discord.gg/UcdwTYhS75) to browse plugins and get support.
+Read the README first before asking questions!

 Similar to [n42k's brikkit](https://github.com/n42k/brikkit), wraps brickadia's server console to provide interactivity via plugins.

 Already supports a5 for when a5 comes out!